Koi fish are world-famous for several very good reasons. They are large, showy fish that are easy to care for and live for a very long time.

-However, an enterprising Koi breeder in the town of Ojiya in Northeastern Honshu started selecting for beauty instead of just taste.
-Many types of Koi now have collector’s value and can sell for thousands of dollars as aesthetic and breeder specimens!
+However, an enterprising Koi fish breeder in the town of Ojiya in Northeastern Honshu started selecting for beauty instead of just taste.
+Many types of Koi fish now have collector’s value; these koi fish cost thousands of dollars because they are valuable as aesthetic and breeder specimens!

-Koi vocabulary is intensive, going so far as to have individual names for each of the different color blobs on a particular fish!
+Koi vocabulary is intensive, going so far as to have individual names for each of the different color blobs Japanese koi fish vocabulary is intensive, going so far as to have individual names for each of the different color blobs on a particular fish!
 In this not so brief breakdown, these are the Japanese words you may come across on a frequent basis.

 - Gosanke: the “Big Three” – Kohaku, Sanke, and Showa